Logs List¶

 - -insecure

-Note: Only Standard Member and above can perform the copy command line operation.
+Note: Only Standard Members and Above can perform the copy command-line operation.

 Set Status Colors¶

-Guance has predefined system default colors for status values.
-If you need to modify the color displayed for data in different states in the viewer, you can do so by clicking Set Status Colors.
+The system has pre-set default colors for status values.
+If you need to customize the colors displayed for different statuses in the viewer, you can modify them by clicking Set Status Colors.

 Formatting Configuration¶

-Note: Only administrators and above can configure formatting settings for the viewer.
+Note: Only administrators and above can configure formatting for the viewer.

-Formatting configuration allows you to hide sensitive log data or highlight important log data, and you can quickly filter by replacing original log content.
+Through formatting configuration, you can hide sensitive log content, highlight important log content, or quickly filter by replacing log content.

-If you need to export a specific log entry, open the log detail page and click the icon in the top-right corner.
+If you need to export a specific log, open the log's detail page and click the icon in the upper-right corner.

 Log Color Highlighting¶